smhurf/lewagon_challenges/01-Python/03-SQL-Basics/04-Interacting-With-Code/README.md

 ### List of directors

-What is the list of all the directors sorted in alphabetical order?
+What is the list of all the names of all the directors sorted in alphabetical order?

 ### List of movies about "love"